mattermost/mattermost-test-management/data/test-cases/notifications-banner/2-Mobile-disable-notif.md

 Steps:

 1. Log into User's account on Mobile app.
-2. Deny the Notifications persmission.
+2. Deny the Notifications permission.
 3. Verify the banner is shown on the Channel list screen saying `Notifications disabled` and a `Settings` button.
 4. Click on Settings button.
 5. Verify the Settings page is opened.
 There should be an alert tag saying `Permission required`.